An extension of the stochastic sewing lemma and applications to fractional stochastic calculus: Introduction and the main theorem

 \subsubsection{Acknowledgment}

-TM is supported by the German Science Foundation (DFG) via the IRTG 2544.
-NP gratefully acknowledges funding by DFG through the Heinz Maier-Leibnitz Prize.
-TM thanks Henri Altman and his fellow PhD students Hannes Kern and Helena Kremp for the discussions related to this paper.
+\tymchange{The main part of the work was done while TM was a PhD student at Freie Universität Berlin under the financial support of the German Science Foundation (DFG) via the IRTG 2544.} NP gratefully acknowledges funding by DFG through the Heinz Maier-Leibnitz Prize. \tymchange{We thank Khoa Lê for suggesting a simpler proof of Lemma~\ref{lem:refine_A_t_0_t_1} in Appendix~\ref{app:technical} than the original one.} TM thanks Henri Altman, Hannes Kern and Helena Kremp for the discussions related to this paper.